php-fig/fig-standards/proposed/psr-cache.md

 By `Cache` we refer to a object that implements the `Psr\Cache\CacheInterface` interface.

-There are two interfaces which can be used in order to implement a cache driver
-the: ``` CacheInterface ``` and ``` TtlAwareCacheInterface ```.

-The ``` TtlAwareCacheInterface ``` will be used when the cache driver supports setting a TTL for the item.

 If the user does not provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by cache system.
+If the cache system does not support a TTL option then the user specified or the default TTL values will be ignored.

-It will be the implementation job to define what values are considered valid or invalid for the specific storage but the user MUST be aware of the accepted values by the underlying solution both for TTL values as well as for key names.
+It will be the implementation job to define what values are considered valid or invalid for key names but the user MUST be aware of the accepted values by the underlying solution both for TTL values as well as for key names.

-`Cache` MUST return always a `CacheItem` when the item is found in the cache and `null` when the item is not found.
+`Cache` MUST always return a `CacheItem` when the item is found in the cache and `null` when the item is not found.

 For ```setMultiple``` the array MUST be associative where the pair key/value